Lewington-pitsos/sache/saevit.md

 https://huggingface.co/laion/CLIP-ViT-L-14-laion2B-s32B-b82K trained on the LAION-2B english dataset.
 We will use this, only 75% acc on imagenet, but like imagenet is for nerds anyway, it probably does not map to good ability to represent the world.

+weirdly hugo only used the cls token from the end of the CLIP thingo and doesn't give an excellent justification.
+Let's try all 256 at some point.

+- profile why the generation is 4x as slow as it ought to be

 ## Random notes